Issue 167: More TradFi Workforce Joining Crypto Firms, NFTs Authenticating Car Parts, and More!

 On another note, Research Analyst Tom Wan’s Dune Dashboard tracking 3AC and Celsius wallets was featured multiple times in the past week.
 You can read one report by Crypto News here and watch to this Bankless episode where the dashboard was featured.

-Bitcoin Core Developer Scales Back His Maintenance Role
+News - Bitcoin Core Developer Scales Back His Maintenance Role

 What happened?